AditiRai17/AditiRai17/README.md

-- 👋 Hi, I’m @AditiRai17
+- 👋 Hi, I’m @Aditi Rai
-- 👀 I’m interested in coding and learning programming languages.
+- 👀 I’m interested in coding .
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me ...
+- 📫 How to reach me ..email at : raiaditi449@gmail.com

 <!---
 AditiRai17/AditiRai17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.